 Once a student has completed the requirements for the undergraduate degree (120 credit hours), they will be awarded the Bachelor of Science degree.
 When the requirements for the master's degree are met they will receive the Master of Science degree.

 Undergraduate work may be funded by the usual financial aid, Bright Futures scholarships, etc. Bright Futures and the Florida Prepaid College Program will pay the undergraduate portion of tuition for graduate courses taken as an undergraduate and the student will pay the remaining difference.
 Students may apply for graduate funding in the form of teaching assistantships once they have been admitted to the graduate school.

 Table 1 gives a sample timeline for the completion of the combined pathway program.
 Please note courses marked with an asterix (*) are taken as an undergraduate but will count for both the BS and MS degree.
-This is just one of many sample programs.
 Inclusion of summer courses will change this timeline significantly.

 Table 1: Example of a typical course program for the combined pathway program:

 Fall: MAC2313, STA 2122

 |Apply to the department during Spring for entry into the BS/MS program.